ChhatreshKhatri/Chhatreshkhatri/README.md

 In addition to my projects, I also have a custom domain portfolio hosted on GitHub Pages, which you can find at [Portfolio](https://www.chhatreshkhatri.com).
 This portfolio showcases my skills in responsive design, Technology stack, projects, and web development.

 I am always looking for new opportunities to collaborate on projects and learn from other developers.
-If you're interested in working together, feel free to reach out to me on LinkedIn or via email.
+If you're interested in working together, feel free to reach out to me [Contact](#-social-profiles).

 Thank you for visiting my profile, and I hope you enjoy exploring my projects!<br/>